Vixlatio/RenderGLBPlus/README.md

 ## RenderGLB+ (NOT READY FOR USE, WILL NOT WORK AS INTENDED)
 ### An open-source project by Vixlatio PTY LTD

 RenderGLB+ is a program built in C++ for rendering 3D objects from GLB files (and other file types soon!) into stunning image renders.
 This tool leverages OpenGL (GLUT) for rendering and supports various image formats including PNG, JPG, and JPEG.
-This program supports, both, GNU/LINUX and Microsoft Windows.
+This program supports, GNU/LINUX, macOS, and Microsoft Windows.

 ### Features